jlab-sensing/GreenerGreenHouses/MSP430/Final_SPI_Attempt/README.md

 * Navigate back to the flash drop down and press "Select Program to Load".
 From there navigate to [Browse Project >> Final_SPI_Attempt >> Debug >> Final_SPI_Attempt.out]
 * If this is unavailable, make sure the project has been built first

+### Testing for functionality
+Without the proper receiving hardware, it is impossible to test or use this code base.
+The project was built around the CC 1125 RF module by Texas Instruments, compatibility with other RF transceivers is not guaranteed.
+In the grander scope of the project, RF packets transmitted from the MSP430 are picked up by an accompanying RF receiver hosted by a BeagleBoneBlack.
+Firmware for the BBB, receiver, and packet deconstructor can be found in the BeagleBoneBlack directory.
+However it is possible to simply test for correct packet transmission, and you can use a program such as TI's RF studio, which has pre-configured settings that do not require any code.
+* Create a TI account and download [RF Studio](https://www.ti.com/tool/SMARTRFTM-STUDIO#downloads)
+* Open RF Studio